bhatti/PlexPass/README.md

 14.  **Reduced Attack Surface**: By not relying on cloud connectivity, offline managers are not susceptible to online attacks targeting cloud storage.
 15.  **Control over Data**: Users have complete control over their data, including how it’s stored and backed up.
 16.  **Potentially Lower Risk of Service Shutdown**: Since the data is stored locally, the user’s access to their passwords is not contingent on the continued operation of a third-party service.
-17.  **Multi-Factor Authentication**: PlexPass supports Multi-Factor Authentication based on One-Time-Passwords (OTP) and other standards.
+17.  **Multi-Factor and Local Authentication**: PlexPass supports Multi-Factor Authentication based on One-Time-Passwords (OTP), FIDO, WebAuthN, and YubiKey for authentication.

-PlexPass plans to incorporate standards such as FIDO, WebAuthN, and YubiKey for authentication enhances security beyond just password protection, aligning with the latest industry standards for secure access.
-In summary, PlexPass, with its extensive features, represents a holistic and advanced approach to password management.
-You can download it freely from [https://github.com/bhatti/PlexPass](https://github.com/bhatti/PlexPass) and provide your feedback.
+In summary, PlexPass, with its extensive features, represents a holistic and advanced approach to password management while adhering to the latest industry standards for secure access.